Pokecord-Official/Pokecord-Guide/strategies/party.md

 # Pokémon Party

 There are two party slots that can be viewed using the [view](../commands/view.md) command.
 Each party slot has it's own selected Pokémon.
-The selected Pokémon is always displayed at the top of the party list.
+The selected Pokémon is always displayed at the top of the party list and is sent out first in a battle.

 ## Spawn Party